Jamal Khashoggi’s Murder ‘Premeditated,’ Says Saudi Prosecutor As CIA Head Gina Haspel Hears Audio Recording

 — John Hudson (@John_Hudson) October 22, 2018

-Saudi Arabia’s admission of the plan being “premeditated” is in part a response U.S. intelligence agencies informing Donald Trump that their “rogue” killing defense appears increasingly dubious.
+Saudi Arabia’s admission of the plan being “premeditated” is in part a response to U.S. intelligence agencies informing Donald Trump that their “rogue” killing defense appears increasingly dubious.
 CIA chief Gina Haspel is now reported to have heard the audio recording in possession of Turkish authorities, which has screams and proof of torture and dismemberment of Khashoggi’s body and is flying back to the United States to brief the president on Thursday.
 It was the details of this recording that had steadily been making its way to Turkish media, and while Turkey would still not confirm how it obtained the recording, its veracity appears credible.

 “This puts the ball firmly in Washington’s court,” Bruce Riedel, a former CIA official and scholar at the Brookings Institution, told the Washington Post.